What is a Wi-Fi or wireless network?

 What is the Cisco Enterprise Wireless Network solution?

 The Cisco Enterprise Wireless Solution brings the benefits of Wi-Fi 6 and applies them to an enterprise network environment.
-The solution has the following Wi-Fi 6 technology components combined with next generation networking technologies found in Software Defined Access (SD-A).
+The solution has the following Wi-Fi 6 technology components combined with next-generation networking technologies found in Software Defined Access (SDA).

 Cisco RF ASICs